vilisimo/steamCLI/README.md

 ## About
-`steamCLI` is a command line tool that allows you to search Steam for information about the game/app straight from the command line.
-It supports overall and recent ratings, current prices on Steam, historical low price, different currencies and regions.
+`steamCLI` is a command line tool that allows searching Steam for price information about the game/app straight from the command line.
+It supports recent and overall ratings, current prices on Steam, historical low price, different currencies and regions.

 ## Installation